I5UCC/VRCTextboxSTT/README.md

 - ~~Use [whisper.cpp](https://github.com/ggerganov/whisper.cpp)/[faster-whisper](https://github.com/guillaumekln/faster-whisper) for transcription, for better performance.~~
 - ~~Allow use of finetuned models.~~
 - ~~Allow translation into and from different languages.
 M2M100 using ctranslate2~~
+- remove the need for building the program, enable OTA updates.
+(Currently in work)
-- Implement Text To Speech [silero-tts](https://github.com/snakers4/silero-models#speech-to-text) (Currently in work)
+- Implement Text To Speech [silero-tts](https://github.com/snakers4/silero-models#text-to-speech) (Currently in work)

 ## Donate